 Sphinx Theatre Company is delighted to announce Sphinx 30, a year-long programme celebrating Sphinx Theatre’s 30th anniversary.
 Sphinx 30 will be launched with the pilot of Sphinx Lab, a brand new writers’ development programme for female playwrights and will conclude with a series of showcase events as a celebration of 30 years of Sphinx Theatre.
-Partners on Sphinx 30 are 15 of the UK’s leading theatres and theatre companies, including:
+Writers will be selected via an Open Call and also via partnerships with theatres – partners on Sphinx 30 are 15 of the UK’s leading theatres and theatre companies, including:

-Derby Theatre, Graeae Theatre Company, Hull Truck Theatre, Leeds Playhouse, Nottingham Playhouse, Red Ladder, Salisbury Playhouse, Stephen Joseph Theatre, and Yellow Earth, with more to be announced at a later date.
+The Bush Theatre, Derby Theatre, Graeae Theatre Company, Hull Truck Theatre, Kali Theatre, Leeds Playhouse, Liverpool Everyman & Playhouse, Nottingham Playhouse, Octagon Theatre, Red Ladder, Salisbury Playhouse, Stephen Joseph Theatre, Theatr Clwyd, Watford Palace Theatre and Yellow Earth.

 The Lab is also informed by Sphinx’s recent year long research project and the Women Centre Stage Forum which was run in partnership with The Writers’ Guild of Great Britain, Equity, ERA 50:50, University Women in the Arts, Stage Directors UK, Black Womxn in Theatre, The Stage, the December Group and Trafalgar Studios.

 The Sphinx Lab will offer advice from leading female playwrights, advice from the industry, craft and business skills, and a chance to write a play and receive guidance on your work, with the aim to equip female playwrights with information, skills and dramaturgy on their work to support their careers.